balancer/scaffold-balancer-v3/README.md

 To get started, try editing the`VeBALFeeDiscountHook.sol` contract directly or make a copy

-## 4. Deploy a Pool Factory 🏭
+## 4 Deploy a Pool Factory 🚢

-Use the `01_DeployConstantSumFactory.s.sol` script as a starting point
+Use the `DeployConstantSumFactory` script as a starting point

 ### 🕵️ 4.1 Examine the Deploy Script